 - 2 pails of water – one with warm

-water, a little detergent and a capful of bleach or 1/4 cup of vinegar.
+water, with a drop or two of dish detergent and a capful of bleach or 1/4 cup of vinegar.

 - The second one with clear cold water for rinsing or rinse with the

 - An assortment of brushes to reach all the nooks and crannies.

 - Wear rubber gloves to protect yourself from bacteria.